-Marshmallows on a straw become Halloween Monster Marshmallows with a little frosting and some sprinkles — easy to do and they make a big impression!
+Monster Marshmallows are easy — a little frosting and sprinkles, a fun straw, and they make a big impression at Halloween time.
 Try making them with kids for a fun family project!

 I’m not so much a cute decorated food person as I am a person who gets a delicious, healthy meal on the table every single night.
 I’m proud of that!